caladoxd/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-Algorythm for the Titanic competition on Kaggle
+This is the R code for the Titanic competition on Kaggle which predicted a top 5% result